Waray-Waray gangs: Bloodiest years

 2008 was the bloodiest year committed by the gangs.
 In Laguna Hills Subdivision, Rizal, three Waray-Waray gang members were killed in a shootout followed by three other more who were captured.
-This specific gang was notorious for highway robberies, extortion, “akyat-bahay” and the sale of illegal drugs.
-Additionally, six Waray gang members were killed in a confrontation with the police in Tondo, Manila.
+This specific gang was notorious for highway robberies, extortion, "akyat-bahay" and the sale of illegal drugs.
+Six Waray gang members were killed in a confrontation with the police in Tondo, Manila.
 Two civilians were also killed in the shootout.

-In December of that year, a Waray-Waray gang fought the police in a running gun battle in a subdivision in Parañaque that led to the deaths of 16 people.
-The police were tailing the criminals in a suburb when suddenly, the latter started firing M16 rifles fitted with grenade launchers.
-Twelve gang members, a Special Action Force personnel, a barangay tanod and two civilians including a 7-year-old girl, were killed.
-On the same year, two unidentified members of a Waray robbery gang were killed early morning in an encounter with policemen in Caloocan.
+In December 2008, a Waray-Waray gang fought the police in a running gun battle in a subdivision in Parañaque that led to the deaths of 16 people.
+The police were tailing the criminals in a suburb when suddenly, the criminals started firing M16 rifles fitted with grenade launchers.
+Ten gang members, a Special Action Force personnel, a barangay tanod, and two civilians including a 7-year-old girl, were killed.

+In 2008, two unidentified members of a Waray robbery gang were killed early morning in an encounter with policemen in Caloocan.
 The unit who fought the gang was composed of NCR-CIDG, ISAFP, and Caloocan police.
 Chief Senior Supt.
-Isagani Nerez believed that the group was also involved in the recent gunbattle Parañaque, as well as an armored van robbery in the University of the Philippines.
+Isagani Nerez believed that the group was also involved in the recent gunbattle in Parañaque, as well as an armored van robbery in the University of the Philippines.

 In 2009, the Waray-Ozamiz Gang robbed a Malaysian national named William Yeo, who owned a moneychanger shop in Ermita, Manila.
-Three of them were later captured by the police, and among the weapons recovered were two undocumented .45 caliber pistols, a .9mm Intratec machine pistol, M-16 Baby Armalite, two 12-gauge shotguns, three fragmentation grenades, six rifle grenades and two M203 40mm grenade launcher.
+Three of them were later captured by the police, and among the weapons recovered were two undocumented .45 caliber pistols, a .9mm Intratec machine pistol, M-16 Baby Armalite, two 12-gauge shotguns, three fragmentation grenades, six rifle grenades and two M203 40 mm grenade launchers.

 In 2011, Parañaque witnessed another shootout in a middle-class subdivision where three members of a Waray-Waray robbery gang and a policeman were killed.
-The year 2012 saw the murder of Robert Edward Armstrong, an American tourist, during a 7/11 robbery that was committed by a Waray-Waray gang.
+In 2012, an American tourist, Robert Edward Armstrong, was murdered during a 7-Eleven robbery committed by a Waray-Waray gang.
 The American was killed as he tried to escape.
 The police retaliated by killing 3 Waray criminals in separate shootouts, and arresting 5 more, with alleged help from Federal Bureau of Investigation agents.

 In November 2012, two Waray-Waray gangsters were killed in a shootout with the PNP-CIDG in San Fernando, Pampanga.
 In 2013, two leaders of a Waray-Waray robbery group were captured by the NBI in the same city.
 They were responsible for a series of robberies of banks and moneychanger shops as well as murder.
 Another leader, Noli del Monti from Samar, escaped.
-On the same year, three members of the Ozamis-Waray-Waray group were killed during a shootout with law enforcement in a police checkpoint in Quezon City.
+On the same year, three members of the Ozamiz-Waray-Waray group were killed during a shootout with law enforcement in a police checkpoint in Quezon City.
 Police said an intelligence report revealed that the three were planning to rob a pawnshop after a failed attempt to carry out an abduction.